Neverbland/slack-harvest/README.md

 - `status` shows the Harvest client, project and task name for the current user task.
 This is a single step task that doesn't follow a dialogue with the server.

+- `projects` lists out all currently available projects with the client names.

 - `stop` stops the work for the task that is currently running for given user.
 This is a single step task that doesn't follow a dialogue with the server.

 - `start` aims to start a task.
 As an additional param, a project/client name can be provided.
 This will trigger a dialogue with the server that can be stopped at any point.